usnistgov/mass/doc/Cuts.md

 data.register_boolean_cut_fields("gut_feeling")
 failscut = ds.p_gut_feeling_figure_of_merit[:] > 3500
 ds.cuts.cut("gut_feeling", failscut)
-# Note that you passed True to cut, or to mark the pulse bad.
 ```

-You should never need to look up or use a cut number again, just always use the name for the field.
+Careful!
+You pass `True` to cut (to mark the pulse bad), not `False`!

+Internally, cuts have code numbers, but you shouldn't ever have to use them.
+The name interface is a lot clearer.

 ### Categorical cuts
 Categorical cuts are used when you want to label your pulses as belonging to one of several, mutually exclusive groups (categories).